"Because the Earth is God’s Garden”

 The Investment Committee meets quarterly to review performance, asset allocation, and other matters.

-The CTUCC Investment Committee has assembled a highly qualified team of companies to work with us to meet our objectives.
-Our investment consultant is Fiduciary Investment Advisors.
-One administrator is Atlantic Fund Services.
-Our custodian is MUFG Union Bank.
+The CTF Investment Committee has assembled a highly qualified team of companies to work with us to meet our objectives.
+Our investment consultant is Fiducient Advisors.
+Our administrator is Apex Fund Services.
+Our custodian is US Bank.

 There are no fees associated with purchases or redemptions in the fund.

-Total expenses of the fund, including management, transaction, custodial fees, and fund accounting fees should be between 70 and 80 basis points (0.70% to 0.80% of invested assets)on an annual basis.
+Total expenses of the fund, including management, transaction, custodial fees, and fund accounting fees should be approximately 45 basis points (0.45% of invested assets)on an annual basis.

 There are always risks associated with investing.